 When Not to Use Effects:

-- Effects require an injection context by default, often provided by calling them within a component, directive, or service constructor.
+Effects rely on an injection context, often supplied in a component, directive, or service constructor.

 @Component({...})